SLR8/py-obd/docs/Connections.md

 from obd import OBDStatus

 # no connection is made
-OBDStatus.NOT_CONNECTED # "Not Connected"
+OBDStatus.NOT_CONNECTED # "not_connected"

 # successful communication with the ELM327 adapter
-OBDStatus.ELM_CONNECTED # "ELM Connected"
+OBDStatus.ITF_CONNECTED # "interface_connected"

 # successful communication with the ELM327 and the vehicle
-OBDStatus.CAR_CONNECTED # "Car Connected"
+OBDStatus.BUS_CONNECTED # "bus_connected"
 ```

-The middle state, `ELM_CONNECTED` is mostly for diagnosing errors.
+The middle state, `ITF_CONNECTED` is mostly for diagnosing errors.
 When a proper connection is established, you will never encounter this value.

 ---